hirwacedric123/inzu_link/docs/VOICE_COMMANDS_USAGE.md

 - ✅ **Product Detail Page** - Complete set of commands for product pages
 - ✅ **Dashboard Page** - Complete set of commands for dashboard page
 - ✅ **Checkout Page** - Complete set of commands for checkout
+- ✅ **Purchase Detail Page** - Complete set of commands for purchase details
 - ⏳ **Other Pages** - Coming soon

 ## ✅ **Core Phases Complete!**